affiliateweapons/zshai/README.md

 # zsh.ai
-Powerful Zsh framework with a focus on security &amp; hardening of local and remote systems. zsh.ai
+Powerful Zsh framework with a focus on security &amp; hardening of local and remote systems. https://zsh.ai

 ## dependencies